 Bruxism includes clenching and grinding the teeth.
 Some distinguish these as “waking bruxism” and “sleep bruxism”.

-Sleep bruxism, in contrast to daytime clenching, is hard to treat because it occurs when you’re unaware of your behavior and unable to change it.
+Sleep bruxism, in contrast to daytime clenching, is harder to treat because it occurs when you’re unaware of your behavior and unable to change it.

 Waking bruxism is a habit that can change with awareness and practice.
 I’ve helped many clenchers learn how to relax their mouth position.